cartercoughlin/bloom/README.md

 # Budget App

-A Next.js-based budget tracking application that allows users to import, categorize, and analyze their financial transactions.
+A Next.js-based budget tracking application that allows users to import, categorize, and analyze their financial transactions. **Optimized for mobile** with native app capabilities via Capacitor.

 ## Features